 Medical admins interact closely with patients and other clinicians.
 They handle billing.
 They keep track of inventory and order supplies.
-MOAs assist with minor clinical procedures, mange patient records, and arrange appointments.
+MOAs assist with minor clinical procedures, manage patient records, and arrange appointments.

 So what techniques do experienced medical office administrators rely on to keep their clinics running smoothly?
 What should today's MOA program grads keep in mind as they head off to their first professional positions?

-Get started by following these 4 words of wisdom for a well-run and welcoming practice.
+Get started by following these four words of wisdom for a well-run and welcoming practice.